History of ExxonMobil: Jersey Standard (1911–1973)

 In 1965, Jersey Standard started to acquire coal assets through its affiliate Carter Oil (later renamed Exxon Coal, U.S.A.).
 For managing the Midwest and Eastern coal assets in the United States, the Monterey Coal Company was established in 1969.
 Carter Oil focused on the developing synthetic fuels from coal.
 In 1966, it started to develop the coal liquefaction process called the Exxon Donor Solvent Process.
 In April 1980, Exxon opened a 250-ton-per-day pilot plant in Baytown, Texas.
 The plant was closed and dismantled in 1982.

 In late 1960s Jersey Standard task force was looking for projects 30 years in the future.

 In April 1973, Exxon founded Solar Power Corporation, a wholly owned subsidiary for manufacturing of terrestrial photovoltaic cells.
-After 1980s oil glut Exxon's internal report projected that solar would not become viable until 2012 or 2013.
+After the 1980s oil glut Exxon's internal report projected that solar would not become viable until 2012 or 2013.
 Consequently, Exxon sold Solar Power Corporation in 1984.

 In the late 1960s, Jersey Standard entered into the nuclear industry.
 In 1969, it created a subsidiary, Jersey Nuclear Company (later: Exxon Nuclear Company), for manufacturing and marketing of uranium fuel, which was to be fabricated from uranium concentrates mined by the mineral department of Humble Oil (later: Exxon Minerals Company).
 In 1970, Jersey Nuclear opened a nuclear fuel manufacturing facility, now owned by Framatome, in Richland, Washington.
 The company started surface mining of uranium ore in Converse County, Wyoming, in 1970, solution mining in 1972, and underground mining in 1977.
 Uranium ore processing started in 1972.
 The facility was closed in 1984.